andrew1007/mrfa-demo/article/5-normalized-state-trees.md

 };
 ```

-The more robust approach is inferring this checking the values of `loading` and `docIds`.
 Using `hasDocuments` as a flag breaks normalization and increases the application's complexity.
+The more robust approach is inferring this, using `loading` and `docIds`.

 ```typescript
 const getHasDocuments = (state) => !state.loading && state.docIds.length > 0